ePages-de/restdocs-api-spec/README.md

 7. add configuration options for restdocs-openapi-gradle-plugin see [Gradle plugin configuration](#gradle-plugin-configuration)

 See the [build.gradle](samples/restdocs-openapi-sample/build.gradle) for the setup used in the sample project.

+If you are searching for a maven plugin that works with `restdocs-openapi` head over to https://github.com/BerkleyTechnologyServices/restdocs-spec.

 ### Usage with Spring REST Docs